September 20, 2016 by Ed Kennedy

 Bonus: Great Southern Land

 Were there ever a local song that captures so well the wide variety of music in Aus it may well be Great Southern Land.
 Seemingly sombre, but with an unquestionably positive beat and undertone, one of those songs Australians adore (and overseas sports teams tolerate when we’re bellowing it at a band hall somewhere overseas).
-This version well worth a listen here.Ed Kennedy is a journalist and web designer proudly from Melbourne, Australia.
+This version well worth a listen here.Ed Kennedy is a journalist, ghostwriter, and web designer proudly from Melbourne, Australia.
 Say hi to Ed via email@example.com or on Twitter @Edkennedy01